-Hydrodynamic Radii of Intrinsically Disordered Proteins: Fast Prediction by Minimum Dissipation Approximation and Experimental Validation modeled using the generalized Rotne-Prager-Yamakawa approximation.
+Hydrodynamic Radii of Intrinsically Disordered Proteins: Fast Prediction by Minimum Dissipation Approximation and Experimental Validation rapid predictive methodology for estimating the diffusion coefficients of IDPs.
+The methodology uses accelerated conformational sampling based on self-avoiding random walks and includes hydrodynamic interactions between coarse-grained protein subunits, modeled using the generalized Rotne-Prager-Yamakawa approximation.
 To estimate the hydrodynamic radius, we rely on the minimum dissipation approximation recently introduced by Cichocki et al. Using a large set of experimentally measured hydrodynamic radii of IDPs over a wide range of chain lengths and domain contributions, we demonstrate that our predictions are more accurate than the Kirkwood approximation and phenomenological approaches.
 Our technique may prove to be valuable in predicting the hydrodynamic properties of both fully unstructured and multidomain disordered proteins.

-Radost Waszkiewicz,[¶] Agnieszka Michaś,[¶] Michał K. Białobrzewski, Barbara P. Klepka, Maja K. Cieplak-Rotowska, Zuzanna Staszałek, Bogdan Cichocki, Maciej Lisicki, Piotr Szymczak, and Anna Niedzwiecka
+Radost Waszkiewicz,¶ Agnieszka Michaś,¶ Michał K. Białobrzewski, Barbara P. Klepka, Maja K. Cieplak-Rotowska, Zuzanna Staszałek, Bogdan Cichocki, Maciej Lisicki, Piotr Szymczak,\ and Anna Niedzwiecka\

-Intrinsically disordered proteins (IDPs) constitute an extensive class of biological macromolecules, and their role in the homeostasis of a living cell has been increasingly recognized in recent decades.^{1,2} The frequency of long intrinsically disordered regions (IDRs) in proteins differs significantly between the kingdoms of life, ranging from 2% in archaea to 33% in eukaryotes.3 The IDP molecules display different degrees of structural disorder.
+Intrinsically disordered proteins (IDPs) constitute an extensive class of biological macromolecules, and their role in the homeostasis of a living cell has been increasingly recognized in recent decades.
+The frequency of long intrinsically disordered regions (IDRs) in proteins differs significantly between the kingdoms of life, ranging from 2% in archaea to 33% in eukaryotes.
+The IDP molecules display different degrees of structural disorder.
 Their chains can encompass either several folded globular domains or supersecondary structures connected by flexible linkers, sparse secondary structural elements, or can be completely natively unstructured.
 Disordered proteins exhibit a notable characteristic, the absence of a stable, well-defined relative spatial arrangement of their fragments.
-Instead, their equilibrium properties can be described through a broad set of rapidly interconverting conformers, posing a challenge for analysis, particularly in the context of long chains.4
+Instead, their equilibrium properties can be described through a broad set of rapidly interconverting conformers, posing a challenge for analysis, particularly in the context of long chains.

 The average geometric properties of IDPs, including their shape and size, are determined by the equilibrium ensemble of conformational states.
-This equilibrium state is intricately influenced by environmental conditions,5 such as temperature,6 ionic strength,^{7,8} osmolality,9 crowding,10 post-translational modifications,11 and the presence of specific molecular binding partners.12 The formation of transient or more stable noncovalent complexes introduces another nontrivial dependence of the IDP equilibrium geometry on environmental factors.
+This equilibrium state is intricately influenced by environmental conditions, such as temperature, ionic strength, osmolality, crowding, post-translational modifications, and the presence of specific molecular binding partners.
+The formation of transient or more stable non-covalent complexes introduces another nontrivial dependence of the IDP equilibrium geometry on environmental factors.